 Secretary's Honors Program

-The Secretary’s Honors Program (SHP), announced by former Secretary of Homeland Security Janet Napolitano in October 2012, is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
-The SHP offers professional development and training opportunities through fellowships in areas such as cybersecurity, information technology, management, emergency management, policy and law.
+The Secretary's Honors Program (SHP) is a recruitment initiative for exceptional recent graduates interested in pursuing a career at DHS.
+The Secretary’s Honors Program offers professional development and training opportunities for talented entry-level professionals in the fields of cybersecurity, information technology, management, emergency management, policy and law within DHS.

 SHP Cyber Student Volunteer Initiative